Infused drinks are all the buzz these days. But what is the fuss with these colourful slices of fruits in water?

 They are extremely healthy

 You can even concoct your own infused drink with any kinds of fruits or herbs and even flowers!
 But do your research well, of course.
-When you add fruits and herbs, you are introducing essential vitamins into your diet.
+When you add fruits and herbs, you are introducing essential vitamins to your diet.
 Some nutritionists say that 20% of the vitamin content and naturally-occurring antioxidant will be infused into your water.
 It is like vitamin water.

 Categories: Beauty with a Difference, Slimming & Weight LossTags: Asian beauty, Beauty, drink, drterencetan, fruit, halley medical aesthetics, healthy diet, healthy eating, Infused Fruit Drinks, rejuvenate, rejuvenation, slimming